Data Subsampling for Bayesian Neural Networks: CONCLUSION

 \section{CONCLUSION}

 Uncertainty quantification for the predictions of large size neural networks remains an open issue.
-In this work, we have shown a new way to enable data sub-sampling for Bayesian Neural Network independent from gradient based approximation such as Stochastic Gradient Langevin Dynamic.
+In this work, we have introduced PBNN as a novel approach to enable data subsampling for Bayesian Neural Network without relying on a noisy estimate of the gradient such as those used in Stochastic Gradient Langevin Dynamic.

-First, we have demonstrated that a raw estimation of the likelihood based on a noisy loss introduces a bias in the posterior sampling if not taken into account.
-We then have shown that a generalization of the Metropolis Hastings algorithm allows us to eliminate the bias and to exactly sample the posterior even with very strong noise.
-This necessitates an additional "noise penalty" that corresponds to the variance of the noisy loss difference and exponentially suppresses the MCMC acceptance probability.
+First, we demonstrated that a naive estimation of the likelihood based on noisy loss introduces a bias in the posterior sampling if not correctly accounted for.
+We then showed that a generalization of the Metropolis Hastings algorithm can eliminate the bias, allowing for exact posterior sampling even amid substantial noise.
+This approach necessitates an additional "noise penalty" that matches the variance of the noisy loss difference.
+The drawback of the method is that it exponentially suppresses the MCMC acceptance probability.

-In practice, the noise penalty corresponds to replacing a single large data set by multiple smaller sub sampled mini batches associated with an uncertainty over their losses.
-We have shown how to interpret this term as a regularization.
-Varying the size of the mini-batches enables a natural calibration that we have compared to other techniques such as tempered Safe Bayes approaches.
+In practice, the noise penalty corresponds to replacing a single large data set by multiple smaller subsampled mini-batches associated with an uncertainty over their losses.
+Varying the size of the mini-batches enables a calibration of the predictive model.
+We have compared this benefit of PBNN to other techniques such as tempered Safe Bayes approaches.

-Based on this calibration principle, we have provided a benchmark that empirically showed good predictive performances of PBNNs.
-We hope that combining data sub-sampling with other Monte Carlo acceleration techniques such as HMC could allow to compute uncertainties for model sizes not reachable until now.
+Based on this calibration principle, we conducted numerical experiments demonstrating the robust predictive performance of PBNNs.
+We are optimistic that integrating data subsampling with other Monte Carlo acceleration techniques such as HMC \citep{neal_mcmc_2010} will enable the computation of uncertainties for previously unattainable models and data set sizes.

-Lastly, PBNN could be particularly suited in the case when the data sets $\mathcal{D}$ are distributed across multiple decentralized devices as in the typical federated learning setup.
-Indeed, the noise penalty is determined by the variance of the losses computed on each individual data set.
-In principle, PBNN should enable the possibility to compute uncertainty with separate data sets without exchanging them.
+Lastly, PBNN appears to be particularly well-suited for scenarios where the data sets $\mathcal{D}$ are distributed across multiple decentralized devices as in the typical federated learning setup.
+The key to its suitability lies in the noise penalty which is determined by the variance of losses across several mini-batches.
+These losses can be computed independently on each device's data set.
+Consequently, PBNN should enable the possibility to compute uncertainty with separate data sets without exchanging them.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

 This work has been supported by the French government under the "France 2030” program, as part of the SystemX Technological Research Institute.
-Authors thank Victor Berger for useful comments and discussions.
+Authors thank Victor Berger and Han Wang for useful comments and discussions.